When first learning how to play the guitar, beginners need to invest in a guitar that’s affordable, but also reliable.

-Yamaha is known for its entry lineup of acoustic and electric guitars, and, thankfully, they recently updated their popular FG700 to to the FG800 and boy does it sound nice.
+Yamaha is known for beginner guitars.
+Its entry lineup of acoustic and electric guitars, and, thankfully, they recently updated their popular FG700 to to the FG800 and boy does it sound nice.

 The first thing I noticed when strumming this guitar is how warm it sounds.
 Cheaper acoustics have a tendency to sound too tinny, meaning there’s too much treble.
 But the FG800 genuinely sounds warm.
 You can thank the nat wood — also known as eastern mahogany — and the scalloped bracing on the dreadnought body.

 Beginners will appreciate the slim neck on this acoustic.
 Paired with a satin finish, your hands can easily glide up and down the walnut fingerboard.

 - Affordable.
 You’d expect all guitars on this list to be affordable, but this one is near the bottom of the pricing spectrum.

 Scalloped bracing.
 The way this acoustic is built really puts an emphasis on the bass notes and better projection.